Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid

-{\em Numerical results.} --- Although it can be proved analytically that the proposed wave functions are exact eigenstates of the associated Hamiltonians, we have not been able to show that they are also the respective ground states (in the subspaces with fixed particle numbers).
-This problem is addressed by numerical calculations in the lattice models.
-We have performed exact diagonalization of the lattice Hamiltonian for $\lambda=1,2,3,4$ with up to $N=16$ sites and various choices of $M$.
+{\em Numerical results.} ---~The intimate connections between the lattice model and its continuum counterpart strongly suggest that the wave function in Eq.~\eqref{eq:wave-function-lattice} is also an exact ground state of the corresponding lattice Hamiltonian.
+To confirm this conjecture, we have performed exact diagonalization of the lattice Hamiltonian for $\lambda=1,2,3,4$ with up to $N=16$ sites and various choices of $M$.
 The wave function in Eq.~\eqref{eq:wave-function-lattice} has also been explicitly constructed.
-In all cases, the ground-state energy agree with the analytical predictions and the ground state has unit overlap with Eq.~\eqref{eq:wave-function-lattice}.
-It is in principle possible to study the continuum models using numerical methods, but serious technical challenges are expected and we have not attempted such calculations.
-Nevertheless, the confirmation in lattice models makes us believe that the wave functions are also ground states in the continuum models in view of their intimate connetions.
+In all cases, the ground-state energy agrees with the analytical prediction and the ground state has unit overlap with Eq.~\eqref{eq:wave-function-lattice}.